Brick Solid

 Geometry

-Geometry that represents the solid.
+Convex hull that represents the true geometry of the solid.
 Connect this port to a Spatial Contact Force block to model contacts on the solid.

 Dependencies